parataaito/MammoQC/README.md

 ## License

-This project is licensed under the [insert your chosen license here].
+This project is licensed under the MIT Licence.
 See the `LICENSE` file for details.